ridimasingh2007-stack/py_prac/README.md

  Projects:-
  * Number Guessing Game - A game where the computer generates a random number between 1 and 100, and the user has to guess it.
- * Random Password generator - A password generator where the computer generates a password that contains characters, punctuation and digits.
+ * Random Password generator - A password generator that creates strong passwords using characters, digits, and punctuation symbols.

 About:-
 This repo is mainly for: